U.S. Oil Production Won't Be As High

 *Created by Author

 My own take here is that this data is all very interesting.
-I don't mind the downward revision in US output but I find the disparity between the EIA's numbers and the numbers provided by both OPEC and the IEA as somewhat disconcerting.
+I don't mind the downward revision in US output, but I find the disparity between the EIA's numbers and the numbers provided by both OPEC and the IEA as somewhat disconcerting.
 Overall, with demand exceeding supply this year, we would imagine a bullish outlook, but the continued increase in OPEC's production is probably not realistic.
 I believe there's a good chance that OPEC will not only extend cuts through much of next year but may actually cut more while the group puts a cap on output from Libya and Nigeria.
 The EIA's data seems to suggest a quite bearish scenario for the group, wherein output increases by 0.47 million barrels per day next year compared to this year.
 I see that as unlikely.

 Takeaway